ackmanx/spotify-notify/README.md

     * Maybe have a script that will download it so I can version control updates periodically

 * IDEA: Time to style this bitch

+* IDEA: No results message, loading message (loading should not go away until rendering is finished)